In a world where year-over-year metrics are no longer relevant, how should our industry measure success?

 Urban properties or agencies that specialize in sporting events, meeting hosting, leisure travel or other recovering industries are likely still outperforming business travel-focused properties by a significant amount, though the success of Q3 and Q4 of 2021 has led to some narrowing of what was previously a performance gap.
 It is entirely acceptable to measure different types of businesses by different rubrics during this time.
 One opinion piece has even suggested bringing back the Club Sandwich Index from some years ago to measure the impacts of pandemic staffing levels, supply chain snags and inflation.

 Focus on People

-While performance metrics drive critical business decisions, organizations cannot function without employees.
+While performance metrics drive critical business decisions in hospitality industry sector, organizations cannot function without employees.
 While many tech companies were able to pivot with relative ease to remote work, employees still required new or additional support – in the form of virtual collaboration tools, guidance on updated company policies related to remote work or stress management and flexibility to juggle the various demands of family life in quarantine.

 One study found that a major indicator of employee workforce health and happiness was the training and support offered to a company’s managers and supervisors.
 If metrics to track ongoing employee wellness and satisfaction were not included in pre-pandemic dashboards, they should be considered for inclusion moving forward.

 What will the future hold?
 Next year promises to bring even more recovery, as hotels and travel agencies are reporting booms in hospitality industry sector in the latter half of 2021.
 While classic metrics may not be able to help in making future predictions, one thing is certain: flexibility and adaptability are critical.
 Re-assessing and redefining KPIs as needed will help ensure businesses are positioned for whatever comes next.